tomheston/fragility-metrics/FRAGILITY_METRICS.md

 Develops PFI for fixed-margin designs and motivates the joint use of fragility (fr) and robustness (nb) as orthogonal evidence dimensions, anticipating the unified fragility–robustness system formalized in v9.0.

 **Khan MS, Fonarow GC, Friede T, Lateef N, Khan SU, Anker SD, et al.** Application of the reverse fragility index to statistically nonsignificant randomized clinical trial results. *JAMA Netw Open.* 2020;3(8):e2012469.
 Reverse FI applies the FI toggling logic to nonsignificant results.
 The classic FI procedure already encompasses this because fragility is inherently defined as the minimal perturbation required to cross the significance boundary in either direction.
-Creating a separate “reverse” metric duplicates the mechanism without adding theoretical clarity.
+Creating a separate "reverse" metric duplicates the mechanism without adding theoretical clarity.
 The unified fragility quotient approach (MFQ/GFQ/CFQ/DFQ) supersedes this distinction by treating fragility as a single proportion-based stability measure applicable to both significant and nonsignificant findings.

 **Lin L, Chu H.** Assessing and visualizing fragility of clinical results with binary outcomes in R using the fragility package. *PLoS ONE.* 2022;17(6):e0268754.
 Implements a modified FI in which both arms are toggled independently, rather than restricting toggles to the fewer-events (or smaller) arm as defined in the original FI procedure.
 This alters the data-generating assumptions behind FI and breaks comparability across studies.
 The model-free framework in this reference retains the classic FI toggle rule because it preserves invariance, reproducibility, and direct interpretability; MFQ is built intentionally on that stable foundation rather than on an alternative toggling heuristic.